joeyjenhuang/eci-586/README.md

 For students who prefer using point and click non-programming tools if this matches better with your comfort level or intended mode of application after completing the course, we will use:

-1.  **Tableau** (<https://www.tableau.com/tft/activation>) is an interactive data visualization technology.
-Students have free access to Tableau Desktop.
-Click on the link above and select "Download Tableau Desktop" and "Download Tableau Prep Builder".
-On the form, enter your school email address for Business E-mail and enter the name of your school for Organization.
-Activate with your product key: TC85-6EF8-D0F0-4E00-0988
+1.

 Regardless of choice of analysis tools, tutorials for the course will provided by:

-1.  **LinkedIn Learning** (<https://www.linkedin.com/learning)> offers tutorials and training courses on R, R Studio, and Tableau.
-LinkedIn Learning is [available at no charge to students](https://www.lib.ncsu.edu/faq/what-is-linkedin-learning).
+1.

-Optional Software:
+### Optional Software

 1.  **Data Camp** (<https://www.datacamp.com>) offers interactive R, Python, Sheets, SQL and shell courses on topics in data science, statistics and machine learning.
 An email will be sent providing free access to our DataCamp site and full catalogue of courses and resources for 6 months.

+2.  **LinkedIn Learning** (<https://www.linkedin.com/learning)> offers tutorials and training courses on R, R Studio, and Tableau.
+LinkedIn Learning is [available at no charge to students](https://www.lib.ncsu.edu/faq/what-is-linkedin-learning).

-2.  **Git** is a free and open source distributed version control system.
+3.  **Git** is a free and open source distributed version control system.
 Jenny Bryan's very thorough installation and R Studio set up process for Mac and Windows can be found here: <http://happygitwithr.com>.

-3.  **GitHub** is a web-based hosting service for version control using Git.
+4.  **GitHub** is a web-based hosting service for version control using Git.
 You can create an account here: <https://github.com>

+5.  **Tableau** (<https://www.tableau.com/tft/activation>) is an interactive data visualization technology.
+Students have free access to Tableau Desktop.
+Click on the link above and select "Download Tableau Desktop" and "Download Tableau Prep Builder".
+On the form, enter your school email address for Business E-mail and enter the name of your school for Organization.
+Activate with your product key: TC85-6EF8-D0F0-4E00-0988

-4. Tableau online tutorials (<https://www.tableau.com/learn/training>).
+6. Tableau online tutorials (<https://www.tableau.com/learn/training>).
 Tableau provides a serious of tutorials for you to get familiar with the technology.

-5. Blogs and articles about data visualization: <https://flowingdata.com/>
+7. Blogs and articles about data visualization: <https://flowingdata.com/>

+### **Server Space**

-**Server Space:** NC State is a Google Apps for Education institution.
+NC State is a Google Apps for Education institution.
 Your Google Drive provides "an infinitely large, ultra-secure, and entirely free bookbag for the 21st century."
 This space may be useful for your project work, or you may use a third-party Internet service provider to place your data files and projects online (e.g., [Github](https://github.com/), Dropbox).
 In addition, Moodle provides space for storing private files.

-**Course Goals:**
+## **Course Goals**

-## **Student Learning Outcomes**

 Goals for the Introduction to Learning Analytics course are guided by the North Carolina State University motto: ***Think and Do***.
 Specifically, goals for this course are twofold:

 -   **Disciplinary Knowledge.** Students will deepen their understanding of Learning Analytics as an emerging approach within the field of Learning Analytics, including its application in a wide range of education settings.

 -   **Technical Skills.** Scholars will develop proficiency with the processes, tools, and techniques necessary to efficiently, effectively, and ethically apply data visualization best practices for understanding and improving learning and the contexts in which learning occurs.

+## **Student Learning Outcomes**

 The following learning objectives are aligned with the overarching learning objectives of the Graduate Certificate in Learning Analytics program and are embedded in each unit of the course.
 Students who complete this course will be able to: